 Is Bobby Axelrod a disciplined player?
 This is the billion dollar question.

 We first meet Bobby in an old pizza joint with his wife Lara.
 He’s been a regular since his school days and feels very much at home there.
 But he is not in today just for the pizza.
 He is there to save the joint from closing.
 Good kid Bobby.
 Just a second later, we meet a completely different Bobby… In fact, we NOW meet Axe!
 He’s talking to Danzig, a Portfolio Manager (PM) and his rookie analyst Ben.
 The two are psyched to buy a stock that they believe will have a serious jump when a merge between two companies occurs in coming weeks.
 Axe wants more information and when Danzig tells him who will probably be the CEO after the merge, Axe immediately tells him to short!
-Moreover, he tells Danzig to get smarter and Ben to figure it out soon or he’ll be gone.
+Moreover, he tells Danzig to stop buttering his ass, his cholesterol is high enough, and to get smarter and Ben to figure it out soon or he’ll be gone.
 Whoa.
 Who knew this Yonkers kid who went to Hofstra would figure out the game this well?
 Well, Bruno, the owner of the pizza joint, didn’t 😀 And Bobby says: “This makes two of us.”
 Bobby’s affection with Bruno and his arrogance with Danzig and Ben attest to the fact that Bobby Axelrod is a man of two worlds.
 Different worlds.
 Different attitudes.
 Different relationships.

 And Damian Lewis deftly takes Bobby into yet another world in a split second as we see Axe standing in front of a sink in the men’s room.
 He’s not the kid.
 He’s not the king.
 Just a man in pain.
 And it’s only a few seconds but Damian Lewis blows me away…